renegade1996/Sunflower/README.md

 # Sunflower
-This is a short game about hidden disabilities made to practice Java.
+This is a short game for Windows about hidden disabilities made to practice Java.

 Open the game Sunflower.jar